 The Company's products require a wide variety of components and materials.
-Although the Company has multiple sources of supply for most of its materials requirements, certain components and raw materials are supplied by sole-source vendors, and the Company's ability to perform certain contracts depends on their performance.
+Although the Company has multiple sources of supply for most of its materials requirements, certain components and raw materials are supplied by sole source vendors, and the Company's ability to perform certain contracts depends on their performance.
 In the past, these required raw materials and various purchased components generally have been available in sufficient quantities.
 However, in each of the Company's segments, there are instances of some risk of shortages of materials or components due to reliance on sole or limited sources of supply.
 See Item 1A.
 Risk Factors.

-In the Utility Solutions segment, in addition to its internal manufacturing of RF end-products, Aclara RF has contracts with three independent manufacturers which produce and supply a significant amount of such end-products, as well as contracts with several of the suppliers of the raw materials that are incorporated into such end-products.
+In the Utility Solutions segment, in addition to its internal manufacturing of RF end-products, Aclara RF has contracts with three independent manufacturers which produce and supply a significant amount of such end-products, as well as contracts with several critical suppliers of raw material incorporated into such end-products.
 Aclara PLS has arrangements with three independent manufacturers which produce and supply substantially all of Aclara PLS's power-line end-products.
+Aclara PLS also contracts with certain critical raw material suppliers, directing the supply terms of such raw material to Aclara PLS's contract manufacturers.

-Two of these manufacturers are industry leaders with worldwide operations.
-Each of these manufacturers is directed by Aclara PLS to purchase certain unique raw material components from suppliers designated by Aclara PLS.
-Aclara PLS also has contracts with certain of the raw material suppliers, directing them to supply such raw materials to Aclara PLS's manufacturers.
+Two of these contract manufacturers, which support both Aclara RF and Aclara PLS, are industry leaders with worldwide operations.
+Each of these manufacturers is directed by Aclara to purchase certain unique raw material components from suppliers designated by Aclara.
 The Company believes that the above-described manufacturers and suppliers will be reliable sources for Aclara's end-products for the foreseeable future.